MigrationBuyer evaluation

 QuickBooks Online handles the accounting surface well:

-When a supplier replies to your PO with a confirmation — QBO doesn't know.
-When they reply that one line item is short-shipped and a substitute is coming at a different price — QBO doesn't know.
-When the receiving team signs in three-quarters of the expected shipment because the rest arrives next week — QBO doesn't know until someone manually creates a bill for the adjusted amount, which may or may not match any PO record still open in the system.
+When a supplier replies to your PO with a confirmation, QBO usually is not the system reading that supplier reply.
+When they reply that one line item is short-shipped and a substitute is coming at a different price, QBO usually is not the system updating the PO state.
+When the receiving team signs in three-quarters of the expected shipment because the rest arrives next week, QBO needs a clean final state from somewhere else.

 That gap existed in QuickBooks Desktop too.
 QBD operators had often built workarounds around it: a separate email inbox for supplier replies, a spreadsheet for tracking open PO status, a paper receiving log, a manually maintained cost sheet.
 When you migrate to QBO, those workarounds don't migrate with you.
 The gap becomes visible as a decision point.